3.3 - Acceptor

 IoAcceptor

-Basically, this interface is named because of the accept() method, responsible for the creation of new connection between a client and the server.
-The server accepts incoming connection request.
+Basically, this interface is named because of the accept() method, responsible for the creation of new connections between a client and the server.
+The server accepts incoming connections request.

 At some point, we could have named this interface ‘Server’.